37 Metaphors for Lost with Meaning and Examples

 24. Lost in the Storm Clouds

-Meaning: Storm clouds represent an impending sense of danger or difficulty, symbolizing the disorienting and turbulent nature of being lost in emotional turmoil.
+Meaning: Storm clouds represent an impending sense of danger or difficulty.

 Examples in Context: